Diploma (Business) – DipBus

 Structure of the Diploma (Business)

 The Diploma (Business) consists of 8 courses (120 credits).
-Four courses are the same as those in the core of the Bachelor of Business and four courses concentrate on skills in academic communication, numeracy, personal development and career exploration.
+Four courses are the same as those in the core of the Bachelor of Business and 4 courses concentrate on skills in academic communication, numeracy, personal development and career exploration.

 Courses and specialisations